Track work hours with a timer built for client projects

 Projects and clients

-A fast timer matters, but it also needs the right context.
+Fast time tracking matters, but it also needs the right context.
 Timen keeps time linked to projects and clients from the moment it is tracked.

 When the week ends, you are not sorting anonymous entries or guessing what belongs on a report.